SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/docs/README.md

 **What it is and how it was developed:**
 This document was custom-generated specifically for the Inventra Health chatbot knowledge base.
-It defines every column across all five hospital supply chain CSV files used in this project — 49 columns across inventory, vendor, financial, patient, and staff tables.
+It defines every column across all five hospital supply chain CSV files used in this project: 49 columns across inventory, vendor, financial, patient, and staff tables.
 For each column it documents the data type, value range, business logic, flag definitions, computed column formulas, and cross-table join keys.

-It was built by systematically analysing the cleaned datasets and encoding the domain knowledge required to reason correctly about the data — for example, that `Days_Until_Stockout` is computed as `Current_Stock / Avg_Usage_Per_Day`, that `Restock_Alert = True` when that value is less than or equal to `Restock_Lead_Time`, and that 195 patient records have inverted dates that require using
+It was built by systematically analysing the cleaned datasets and encoding the domain knowledge required to reason correctly about the data; for example, that `Days_Until_Stockout` is computed as `Current_Stock / Avg_Usage_Per_Day`, that `Restock_Alert = True` when that value is less than or equal to `Restock_Lead_Time`, and that 195 patient records have inverted dates that require using